 - i.
 Establish a schedule for visitation hours.
 Determine number of visitors and visits.
-Visits to be by appointment only, or as coordinated by the facility, based on facility ability to manage infection control practices and social distancing as indicated in section 3.0. - ii.
-Ensure adequate staff must be present to allow for helping transport residents and to assist with cleaning and disinfecting any visitation areas, as necessary. - iii.
+Visits to be by appointment only, or as coordinated by the facility, based on facility ability to manage infection control practices and social distancing as indicated in Section 3.0. - ii.
+Ensure adequate staff must be present to allow for helping transport residents and to assist with cleaning and disinfecting any visitation areas, as necessary.

+- iii.
 Ensure that staff maintain visual observation but provide as much distance as necessary to allow for privacy of the visit conversation. - iv.
 Have a system to ensure visitors are screened for signs and symptoms of COVID-19 at a screening location designated outside the building.
 Include a system to request vaccination status during visitor's initial visit and include process to protect and communicate this information. - v.
 Have a system to ensure residents and visitors always wear a mask when indicated. - vi.
 Designate outdoor visitation spaces to be accessible to visitors without walking through the facility. - vii.
-Ensure outdoor visitation spaces support social distancing of at least 6 feet between the visitor and resident unless both the resident and visitor(s) are vaccinated. - viii.
+Ensure outdoor visitation spaces support social distancing of at least 6 feet between the visitor and resident unless both the resident and visitor(s) are vaccinated during Substantial to High Community Transmission Levels. - viii.
 Provide alcohol-based hand rub to persons visiting residents and provide signage or verbal reminders of correct use. - ix.
 Ensure cleaning and disinfection of visitation area between each use. - x.
 Establish additional guidelines as needed to ensure the safety of visitations and their facility operations.
 These guidelines must be reasonable and must consider the individual needs of residents. - xi.
 Consider weather conditions when permitting outdoor visitation.
 Visits may be prohibited or cancelled if weather conditions pose a potential safety risk. - xii.
 Ensure that open tents or other structures outdoors to support outdoor visitation allow for natural ventilation and do not require mechanical ventilation, such as an air conditioner or fan. - b.
 Resident-related recommendations - i.
 Residents who have had COVID-19 must no longer require transmission-based precautions as outlined by the CDC and DPH guidelines in order to participate in outdoor visitation. - ii.
 Residents must wear a mask as tolerated. - c.
-Visitor-related recommendations - i.
-Wear a mask, or other face covering, during the entire visit unless medically contraindicated. - ii.
-Use alcohol-based hand rub upon entering and exiting the visitation area.
+Visitor-related recommendations - Wear a mask, or other face covering, during the entire visit unless medically contraindicated.
+If a visitor cannot wear a mask, consider not visiting the facility during periods of Substantial to High Transmission Level. - ii.
+Use alcohol-based hand rub upon entering and exiting the visitation area. - iii.

-- iii.
 Participate in active screening for signs and symptoms of COVID-19, attest to COVID-19 status, if known, and provide vaccination status during initial visit. - iv.
 Walk around rather than through the facility to get to the outdoor visitation area. - v.
 Sign in and provide contact information. - vi.
 Control visitors under age 12 years who accompany them and ensure they comply with social distancing requirements. - vii.
 Control pets who accompany them - viii.
 Maintain 6 feet social distance if resident or visitor are not vaccinated. - ix.
 Stay in designated visitation locations.

-Section 6.0 Considerations for Assisted Living Communities
+Section 6.0 Considerations for Assisted Living Communities and Personal Care Homes